Since 12 February 2019 the official name is “Republic of North Macedonia”

 Economic relations and development cooperation

-Germany is the FYR of Macedonia’s most important trading partner.
+Germany is the Republic of North Macedonia’s most important trading partner.
 Germany remains its main export market, with 47 percent of the country’s goods exports going to Germany, while also accounting for the largest share of the country’s imports.
 Germany’s main exports to the FYR of Macedonia are semi-finished products for the textile industry and the car and commercial vehicle sectors.
 Germany’s main imports from the FYR of Macedonia are contract-manufactured vehicle components (catalytic converters and electronic dashboard instruments), textiles, sheet iron and steel, as well as food products.
 In 2016, bilateral trade was worth some 2.9 billion euros, with German exports to the FYR of Macedonia totalling approximately 930 million euros, and German imports from the FYR of Macedonia around 2 billion euros.
 This resulted in a remarkable trade surplus for the FYR of Macedonia, stemming mainly from contract-processing work in the vehicle components sector.

 There has been a Delegate Office of German Industry and Commerce in Skopje since 2017.
 More than 200 companies with German capital operate in the FYR of Macedonia.
 These firms employ more than 15,000 people.
 The bilateral business association has 200 members, making it the largest of its kind in the country.

 Germany also plays a leading role in bilateral development cooperation, which, however, has been gradually phased out since 2005, when the FYR of Macedonia was granted EU candidate status.
-As part of financial and technical cooperation, Germany has, since 1992, made available or made concrete commitments of 368 million euros to the FYR of Macedonia in the form of grants or low-interest loans through the Kreditanstalt für Wiederaufbau (KfW).
+As part of financial and technical cooperation, Germany has, since 1992, made available or made concrete commitments of 368 million euros to the Republic of North Macedonia in the form of grants or low-interest loans through the Kreditanstalt für Wiederaufbau (KfW).
 Cooperation focuses on environmentally friendly infrastructure projects (particularly focusing on hydroelectric power and wind energy, water supply, waste management and nature conservation), strengthening social infrastructure through municipal projects and supporting the development of a market economy, particularly by promoting small and medium-sized enterprises (SMEs), modernising agriculture and aligning legislation with EU standards.

 Cultural relations between Germany and the FYR of Macedonia are based on the cultural cooperation agreement signed on 16 October 1997.

 On account of the country’s wide-ranging political and economic relations with Germany, there is considerable interest in the German language.
 There has been a positive trend as regards learning German as a foreign language.
-German is the second-most-studied foreign language in the FYR of Macedonia.
+German is the second-most-studied foreign language in the Republic of North Macedonia.
 English remains the first foreign language.
 There is no German school in the country.
 However, the Goethe-Institut oversees a network of 12 primary schools at which German is taught from year one onwards.